quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week2.md

 - If I click on any point on any axis, I want the co-ordinates of that point so that I can do `object.positon.set(x, y, z)` to update the position of object to that point.
 - I need to get the shortest distance between the mouse's 3D coordinates and the axes.
 Translation should be done along an axis which is closest to the mouse.
 Shortest distance is the perpendicular distance.
 - I am struggling in creating a raycaster through pointer as the `setFromCamera(mouse3D, camera)` doesn't work in the three.js version we are using.
+- I have decided to use the existing `_getMeshAt(x,y)` function to intersect the planes.
+- I am adding the XY, YZ, ZX planes to my `axes` object, so that I can intersect them using the `getMeshAt(x,y)` function and then I will calculate the projections.

 ## **Monday: January 8**
 #### Code refactoring with sir